kf000/Wordle-Solver/README.md

 I would recommend you to start with word_list.txt, if results are not satisfactory, you can re-run the script with comprehensive_word_list.txt.

 _word_list.txt is a list of common english words (unfortunately missing a few ones)._
-_Computation will be faster, but results will be less accurate, as some potential solutions may be missing._

 _comprehensive_word_list.txt is a more comprehensive list._

+With word_list.txt computation will be faster, but results will be less accurate, as some potential solutions may be missing.

-_Results will be spotless, but the script will take longer to run._
+With comprehensive_word_list.txt results will be spotless, but the script will take longer to run.

-_Appoximately 46 times longer as the complexity of the algorithm is n^3 (n being the number of english words considered)._
+Appoximately 46 times longer as the complexity of the algorithm is n^3 (n being the number of english words considered).

 ```sh
 ENGLISH_WORDS_FILE = r"word_list.txt"